jorisvandenbossche/course-python-data/notebooks/pandas_05_groupby_operations.md

 <div class="alert alert-success">

-**EXERCISE**:
+__EXERCISE__

-* Make a bar plot to visualize the average Fare payed by people depending on their age.
+Make a bar plot to visualize the average Fare payed by people depending on their age.
 The age column is divided in separate classes using the `pd.cut()` function as provided below.

 </div>